An Early Christmas Present for Kubenauts - Kubernetes 1.9

 Workloads API GA

-After more than a year of real-world use and feedback from users Deployment and ReplicaSet which are the two most commonly used objects within Kubernetes are now stabilized.
-Transferring the lessons learned from here to the other resource kinds have enabled DeamonSet and StatefulSet to join the graduation to stable.
+After more than a year of real-world use and feedback from users, Deployment and ReplicaSet, which are the two most commonly used objects within Kubernetes, are now stabilized.
+Transferring the lessons learned from here to the other resource kinds has enabled DeamonSet and StatefulSet to join the graduation to stable.
 The v1 tag comes with the guarantee of long-term backward compatibility so end users can rest easy and take advantage of the new features released under the Apps Workloads API.

 Windows support (beta)

 While Kubernetes was first developed for Linux systems and workloads, there is increasing demand for Kubernetes to run Windows Workloads.
 SIG-Windows which began the effort to run Windows workloads a year ago, has now promoted the feature to beta status.

 Kubernetes has always had support for multiple options for persistent data storage.
 This included the widely used NFS and iSCSI, alongside native support for storage solutions from the major public and private cloud providers.
 Every release for Kubernetes has been added to the list of options available.
 However, adding volume plugins for new storage systems has been a challenge because it involves adding to the core Kubernetes codebase for each plugin.